Shiba Inu Colors: The Standard & Rare Shiba Dog Coat Colors

 Some dogs are also mistakenly labeled as Sesame Shiba Inus as puppies, but the coat of these dogs changes as they get older.

-What are the Different Colors of a Purebred Shiba Inu?
+The Different Colors of a Purebred Shiba Inu

-There are four recognized colors of purebred Shiba Inus.
+There are four recognized colors of purebred Shiba Inu dogs.
 These include red, black and tan, cream, and sesame, also known as red sesame.

 A Shiba Inu in an autumn park